-This deformation modifier can be used to warp parts of a mesh to a new location in a very flexible way by using two objects to select the “from” and “to” regions, with options for using a curve falloff, texture and vertex group.
+The Warp modifier can be used to warp parts of a mesh to a new location in a very flexible way, by using two objects to select the “from” and “to” regions.

-The Warp Modifier is a bit tricky at first, but it helps to understand how it works.
-The modifier requires two points, specified by object origins.
+This modifier is a bit tricky to understand at first.
+It requires two points, specified by the two target objects’ origins.
 The “from” point designates a point in space that is pulled toward the “to” point.
 It is akin to using the Proportional Editing in Edit Mode.

-- Specify the origin object transformation of the warp.
+The object defining the origin transformation of the warp.

-- Specify the destination object transformation of the warp.
+The object defining the destination transformation of the warp.